 The heel flap is knitted in Ribbed Heel Stitch which creates a slightly stretchier heel flap; another option for those who generally find them too tight.
 Oh, and that lovely golden buttery coloured yarn?
 West Yorkshire Spinners Signature 4ply in the shade Butterscotch.
 I have to say that seeing the colour in the ball doesn’t really do it justice, but when I was knitting it up, I absolutely loved the golden glow and it made me very happy!
 The colours in the photo are very much as the colour is in real life.
 Small daughter has her eye on these socks as it’s her favourite colour – actually, I must just check where they are …

-Unlike all of my blog patterns, this pattern is not available for free here on the blog, but is for a paid-for pattern which you can find on the Ravelry project page here.
+Unlike most of my blog patterns, this pattern is not available for free here on the blog, but is for a paid-for pattern which you can find on the Ravelry project page here.
 If you’re not a Ravelry member, you can use this link:

 This is because money from the sale of each pattern, inspired by friendships on the internet, is being donated to the charity chosen by the family of Janice, an online friend whose own generosity with her seeds of knowledge helped more people than she probably ever realised.

 £2.00 from the sale price will be given to Fitzroy, a charity dedicated to transforming the lives of people with learning disabilities, for the month of May 2020.